learn-co-curriculum/merge-sort/README.md

 Sort [3, 4] with [1, 2] => [1, 2, 3, 4]
 ```

 It is common to declare two functions (or more) when implementing a merge sort.
 The main function is recursive: it divides the list and merges the sorted pieces.
 It calls a helper function, which might be recursive or iterative.
-The helper function merges the pieces of the list into sorted lists, and returns them.
+The helper function merges the pieces of the list into a sorted list, and returns it.

+Use the language of your choosing.
+We've included starter files for some languages where you can pseudocode, explain your solution and code.

 ## 1. Implement the Helper Function `merge`